MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Optimization of Capacity-Achieving Transmitter-Side MiLAC Architectures

 Second, recalling that $\mathbf{B}$ is symmetric, we have

 with $\mathbf{B}_{12}$ set as in \eqref{eq:tx-B12}.
 Third, the remaining block $\mathbf{B}_{11}$ can be found through \eqref{eq:tx-case3} as

 with $\mathbf{B}_{21}$ given by \eqref{eq:tx-B21}.

 We can now assemble $\mathbf{B}$ following \eqref{eq:B-part} since we have derived all its four blocks.
 In Alg.~\ref{alg:tx}, we summarize the algorithm that allows us to find in closed form a capacity-achieving solution to the admittance matrix $\mathbf{B}$ of a stem-connected \gls{milac} at the transmitter.
+From Alg.~\ref{alg:tx}, we notice that the computational complexity required to reconfigure a stem-connected \gls{milac} at each channel coherence time is driven by the complexity of computing the \gls{svd} of $\mathbf{H}$, i.e., $\mathcal{O}(N_T^2N_R)$ if $N_T\geq N_R$ or vice versa, same as the complexity to reconfigure a fully-connected \gls{milac} \cite{ner25-3}.
+Besides, \gls{milac}-aided beamforming does not require any operation at each symbol time.